Edgar-Galan/organoid-profiler/README.md

 ## **Installation instructions**

 These are the installation instructions to be able to run the code and the jupyter notebook.
-In this repo, we have included the server that is available with a easy-to-use user interface on this [website](https://organoid-profiler.com/) .
+In this repo, we have included the code on the server that is available with a easy-to-use user interface on this [website](https://organoid-profiler.com/) .

 ### Create the Conda Environment